Lokesh-Balamurugan/ner-pos-tagging/README.md

 - **BERT**: Precision: 0.97, Recall: 0.97, F1 Score: 0.97
 - **XLNet**: Precision: 0.95, Recall: 0.97, F1 Score: 0.96

+### Conclusion

+The analysis highlights the strengths and weaknesses of each model for NER and POS tagging tasks.
+BERT and XLNet demonstrate superior performance, particularly in handling complex language patterns.
+The CRF and BiLSTM+CRF models also perform well, indicating their robustness for sequence tagging tasks.

 ## Streamlit Application

+The application demonstrates the functionality of NER and POS tagging models.
+Users can input text and receive tagged outputs based on pre-trained models.

 Access the application here: [NER and POS Tagging App](https://huggingface.co/spaces/lokeshbalamurugan20/NamedEntityandPOS).

 ## Contributing

-Contributions are welcomed!!!
+Contributions are welcomed!
 Here’s how you can contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).